machawk1/log/_drafts/2024-01-02-year-in-review.md

 # Teaching

 Drexel is on the quarter system, which as tenure-track faculty, I teach three classes per year: one in each of Fall, Winter, and Spring.
-For this year-in-review, I will focus on Winter (January-March), Spring (March-June), and Fall (September-December) 2023 quarters.
+For this year-in-review, I will focus on the Winter (January-March), Spring (March-June), and Fall (September-December) 2023 quarters.

 To start the year, I taught INFO102 - Introduction to Information Systems.
 Even as one with a computer science background, much of the content was fundamental to information systems, data handling, collaboration, and ethics.
-Inheriting a course shell on the material proved useful but even for the sizeable undergraduate class, there seemed to bit minimal enthusiasm.
+Inheriting a course shell on the material proved useful but even for the sizeable undergraduate class, there seemed to be minimal enthusiasm.

 Spring quarter had me teaching INFO202 - Data Curation for the third time in my career at Drexel.
 With some previous evolution of the course by [Dr. Erjia Yan](https://www.cs.drexel.edu/~ey86/) loosely based on [Ed Summers'](https://inkdroid.org/) Digital Curation course at UMD.
 The adaptation was going swimmingly, and the students seemed to prefer interactively working with data over ingesting lecture material.
-At one point during the term, a personal caveat (see [below](#below) if interested) caused a hiccup in the presentation of this course.
+At one point during the term, a personal caveat (see [below](#personal) if interested) caused a hiccup in the presentation of this course.
 I was able to return to instruction with one final data-based assignment before wrapping up the school year for an unfortunately eventful Summer.
 I still owe Ed an email about these adaptations.
 There was a plan to have a separate blog post on the updates (and perhaps there eventually will be) but life got in the way of this instance.

 ![Elasticsearch Logo >](/assets/2024-01-02/elastic.png){: .logo}

-In Fall quarter of 2023, I taught INFO624: Information Retrieval Systems to a cross-listed course of 24 students, 12 of which were in-person at Drexel CCI and 12 online.
-This was the fourth time I taught the course and incorporated some newer assignment material where student had a chance to become more familiar with [Elasticsearch](https://www.elastic.co/elasticsearch) through implementing concepts described in class.
+In the Fall quarter of 2023, I taught INFO624: Information Retrieval Systems to a cross-listed course of 24 students, 12 of whom were in-person at Drexel CCI and 12 online.
+This was the fourth time I taught the course and incorporated some newer assignment material where students had a chance to become more familiar with [Elasticsearch](https://www.elastic.co/elasticsearch) through implementing concepts described in class.

 # Travel

 ![JCDL 2023 Logo >](/assets/2022-12-30/jcdl-2023.png){: .logo}

-I had two travel events this year -- one to the [ACM/IEEE Joint Conference on Digital Libraries (JCDL) 2023](https://2023.jcdl.org/) in Santa Fe, New Mexico (where I was a [conference program chair](https://2023.jcdl.org/organizers/organizing-committee/#:~:text=Alamos%20National%20Laboratory-,Program%20Chairs,-Anat%20Ben%2DDavid)) (see [ODU WS-DL's Trip Report](https://ws-dl.blogspot.com/2023/07/2023-07-26-acmieee-joint-conference-on.html)) and to Birmingham, UK to the [ACM Conference on Information and Knowledge Management (CIKM 2023)](https://uobevents.eventsair.com/cikm2023/) where I was the publicity chair.
+I had two travel events this year -- one to the [ACM/IEEE Joint Conference on Digital Libraries (JCDL) 2023](https://2023.jcdl.org/) in Santa Fe, New Mexico (where I was a [conference program chair](https://2023.jcdl.org/organizers/organizing-committee/#:~:text=Alamos%20National%20Laboratory-,Program%20Chairs,-Anat%20Ben%2DDavid)) (see [ODU WS-DL's Trip Report](https://ws-dl.blogspot.com/2023/07/2023-07-26-acmieee-joint-conference-on.html)) and one to Birmingham, UK to the [ACM Conference on Information and Knowledge Management (CIKM 2023)](https://uobevents.eventsair.com/cikm2023/) where I was the publicity chair.

 ![CIKM 2023 Logo >](/assets/2024-01-02/cikm.jpeg){: .logo}

-Both were great opportunities to catch up with former colleagues, learn more about the inner-working of an in-person conference, and interface with researchers investigating contemporary topics in the respective fields.
-Along with being an organizer at JCDL, I was also the lead in the [WADL Workshop](https://fox.cs.vt.edu/wadl2023.html) while there in-person.
+Both were great opportunities to catch up with former colleagues, learn more about the  workings of an in-person conference, and interface with researchers investigating contemporary topics in their respective fields.
+Along with being an organizer at JCDL, I was also the lead in the [WADL Workshop](https://fox.cs.vt.edu/wadl2023.html) while there in person.
 We hosted a hybrid audience and presenters with self-admitted success and hope to hold the event again in the future.
 The fine folks at ODU WS-DL also have provided a report on [their experience of the workshop](https://ws-dl.blogspot.com/2023/08/2023-08-10web-archiving-and-digital.html).

 # Service